georapbox/PubSub/README.md

 - <code>off</code> - <code>unsubscribe</code>

 ##Minify
-To minify the project, run <code>grunt</code> command.
+To minify the project, run <code>grunt build</code> command.
 This will run the removelogging and uglify the code into <code>dist/pubsub.min.js</code>.

 ##License
 This code is [MIT](http://opensource.org/licenses/mit-license.php) licenced: